Because of YOU, we met and exceeded the $150,000 MATCH!

 There is no better way to feel the warmth of the St. Louis Center community or to see the beauty of our surroundings than to meet us on site.

 Have you considered a lasting gift?

 Come talk with us about planned gifts that will make a difference in the lives of our residents for years to come.
-If you are interested in becoming a donor or for answers to any questions you may have, contact Christina Ferris, Development Director.
+If you are interested in becoming a donor or for answers to any questions you may have, contact Wendy Zielen, Development Director.